-Australian superannuation funds are taxed in a unique manner compared to other similar systems around the world.
-In Australia, superannuation is taxed at three different stages:
+Australian Superannuation Funds are taxed in a unique manner compared to other similar retirement systems around the world.

+In Australia, superannuation is taxed in three different stages:

-- contributions received from members - investment earnings generated for members in the accumulation phase - a limited number of benefits paid to members or their beneficiaries.
+- · contributions received from members - · investment earnings generated for members in the accumulation phase - a limited number of benefits paid to members or their beneficiaries.